 Let’s dig even further and pull out some practical information on how this can actually help you start your startup.

 Entrepreneur First is an accelerator and investment company created to help new tech startups.
 When it started, it was assumed that it would target fresh-out-of-university engineers looking to change the world.
-In one article, it outlines that actually what it found was that one of the biggest determinants of success was the level of experience of the founders.
+In one article, they outlined that actually one of the biggest determinants of success was the level of experience of the founders.

 The most successful founders knew the market place, had a good idea and had connections to get their first customers.

 Which sounds kind of obvious really.
-But the whole startup culture has told us that the Zuckerbergs of the world come out of ‘college’ and start world-dominating companies.
+But the whole startup culture has told us that the Zuckerbergs of the world come straight out of ‘college’ and start world-dominating companies.
 It seems as though Zuckerberg is the exception to the rule and in fact, experience is a great predictor of success.

 So how does this help you?